kyma-project/control-plane/tests/e2e/provisioning/README.md

 Between the end-to-end test phases, you can execute your own test directly on the provisioned Runtime.
 To do so, use a kubeconfig stored in a Secret created in the provisioning phase.

+## End-to-end suspension test

+The suspension end-to-end test uses **Trial** Service Plan ID to provision Kyma Runtime, then suspend and unsuspend it and make sure it is still accessible after the process.
+It works similarly to provisioning test, but it has two additional steps in `Provisioning` phase:

+1. Suspension

+    After successfully provisioning a runtime as described above, the test sends an update call to KEB to suspend a Runtime.
+Then test waits until the operation is successful.

+1. Unsuspension

+   After runtime suspension succeeded, the test sends an update call to KEB to unsuspend a Runtime.
+Then the test waits until the operation is successful.
+After that, the test ensures that the DashboardURL redirects to the UUA login page once again, which means that the Kyma Runtime is accessible.

+After successful suspension and unsuspension of the Kyma Runtime the test proceeds to `Cleanup` phase described above.

 ## Configuration

 You can configure the test execution by using the following environment variables: